 • Weight: 516g

 Sony has quite a few 50mm lenses on its roster, including the FE 50mm F1.4 ZA, the FE 50mm F1.8, FE 50mm F2.8 Macro, FE 50mm F2.5 G and the FE 50mm F1.2 GM.
-As such, the FE 50mm F1.4 GM is faced with a considerable task in distinguishing itself from the pack, and as we discovered in our full review, it accomplishes this admirably.
+As such, the FE 50mm F1.4 GM is faced with a considerable task in distinguishing itself from the pack, and as you can see from our full review, it accomplishes this admirably.

 Read our full Sony FE 50mm F1.4 GM review